 The BGG works on one of the biggest questions in biology today.
 How do the genetic cards we are dealt at the moment of conception interact with our lifetime experiences, from womb to grave, to give rise to our unique behavioural profile and our risk of neuropsychiatric disorder?
 Until recently, the complexities of such gene-environment interactions seemed overwhelming but new methods and insights now mean this problem is becoming increasingly tractable.

-Active areas of research in the BGG include:
+Active (and often inter-linked) areas of research in the BGG include: